swr06/Minecraft/README.md

 A Tiny Minecraft clone made with C++ and OpenGL.

 # Current Features
-- 3D Perspective FPS style camera
+- 3D Perspective FPS style camera with smooth movement
 - Terrain generation using simplex noise
 - World structures such as trees and cactus
 - Biome generation by noise quantization